cajt/list_of_robot_electronics/README.md

-# A list resources, projects and products usefull in robot electronics
+# A list of resources, projects and products usefull in electronics for robots

 ## Open Source Modules & Subsystem